ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ```
 ```

-### To query the system-wide persistent attribute for the ksysmgr command, use the following command syntax:
+#### query the system-wide persistent attribute for the ksysmgr command, use the following command syntax:
 {: #que-sys-wide}

 ```